joethezombie/Amiga-1000-Rejuvenator/README.txt

 Amiga 1000 Rejuvenator Re-creation Project
 -------------------------------------------------------------------------------------------

-Any projects, additions, alterations, or improvements based on this Amiga-1000-Rejuvenator project must be openly shared, including software or PLD coding.
-I believe the license I have specified in LICENSE equates to this, but I am not a license expert, so suggestions are welcomed.
+Any projects, additions, alterations, derivatives, or improvements based on this Amiga-1000-Rejuvenator project must be openly shared, including software or PLD coding.
+Additionally, on top of the LICENSE specified, the amigalove.com logo and Greg Tibbs name must always be present in digital releases, and prominently printed on physical productions.

 And with that out of the way...

 Thanks to the extreme graciousness of Eric Hill (intric8 at amigalove.com), I had on loan a Rejuvenator board for the Amiga 1000.
 Originally created by Greg Tibbs, this Amiga 1000